AlahmadiQ8/hugo-site/content/about-me.md

 # Who I Am

 I’m from Kuwait 🇰🇼.
 I came to the States for college and ended up working here.
 I visit home at least twice a year.
-I wish I have the privilege to visit more often.
+I wish I had the privilege to visit more often.
 Here is a pic of me with my twin brother and cousin in downtown Kuwait.

 {{< instagram BdVbFwvH3sD >}}